valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   Several outbox events have been added for auditing purposes.
 For an overview of the available events, refer to [this page](/reference/modules/outbox.md)

-* **Access control for creating process instances** Two new access control resources have been added, these are `CamundaExecution` and `CamundaProcessDefinition`.
-The former has one action that can be used to allow users to create process instances, which is the `create` action.
-  These resources can be used to restrict creation of certain process instances to a subset of roles.
-Information on how to use this can be found [here](/using-valtimo/access-control/configuring-permissions.md#create-process-instance-permissions).

 * **Outbox message publisher for RabbitMQ**

   A RabbitMQ (AMQP 0.9.1) message publisher has been in the `outbox-rabbitmq` module.
 More information can be found [here](/getting-started/modules/core/outbox-rabbitmq.md).